-1.1 SEN/EHCP
+1.1 SEN/EHCP Mainstream

-Pupils with a statement of Special Education Needs or an Education Health Care Plan that names the school will be allocated a place before other applicants are considered.
+Other students with an Education Health Care Plan that require a place at the school, as oppose to the Resource Base within the school, will be allocated a place before other applicants are considered.

-In this way, the number of places offered, as set out below will be reduced by the number of children with a Statement that has named the school.
+In this way, the number of places offered, as set out below will be reduced by the number of children with an Education Health Care Plan that has named the school.